 Many married couples "separate" when contemplating a permanent split or working toward eventual reconciliation.
-"Legal separation," however, specifically refers to a court approved separation which defines legally enforceable rights and obligations, but does not permanently end the marriage.
+"Legal separation," however, specifically refers to a court approved separation which defines legal rights and obligations, but doesn't permanently end the marriage.
 Legal separation differs from more informal separation because a court must approve and order legal separation.
 It also differs from divorce because the marriage continues to exist after a legal separation.

 Benefits of Legal Separation

-Legal separation appeals to couples who do not wish to divorce, but who will live separately and want matters such as child support, child custody and property division clarified legally.
-Legal separation typically applies to couples who foresee permanent separation, rather than a temporary trial separation.
-Common reasons a couple might wish to legally separate, rather than divorce, include the financial benefits of remaining married (such as tax incentives) and religious beliefs which may conflict with divorce.
+Legal separation appeals to couples who don't want to divorce, but who will live separately and want matters such as child support, child custody and property division clarified legally.
+The formalized separation typically applies to couples who foresee permanent separation, rather than a temporary trial separation.
+Common reasons a couple might wish to separate, rather than divorce, include the financial benefits of remaining married (such as tax incentives) and religious beliefs which may conflict with divorce.

-Legal separation offers the benefits of legal clarity akin to divorce orders.
-Property rights between the two parties are divvied up, as are child custody, child support and spousal support right and obligations.
-While couples can simply agree to such matters without court involvement, obtaining a court approved legal separation simplifies enforcement of these rights should disputes arise.
+Additionally, couples can reap the benefits of legal clarity similar to divorce orders.
+Property rights between the two parties are divvied up, as are child custody, child support and spousal support rights and obligations.
+While couples can simply agree to such matters without court involvement, obtaining a court approved separation makes it easier to enforce these rights in case disputes arise.

-Grounds for legal separation typically mirror a states grounds for divorce often including incompatibility, abandonment, adultery and cruelty.
-As in a divorce, if the legal separation includes child custody, child support, and spousal support conditions, those obligations may only be modified with court approval.
+Grounds for legal separation typically mirror state grounds for divorce and can include the following: incompatibility, abandonment, adultery and cruelty.
+Just as in a divorce, the child custody, child support, and spousal support conditions can only be modified with court approval.

-Legal separation does not end a marriage.
-Though rights and obligations of each side are clarified under a courts separation order, the marriage still legally exists.
-For this reason, people who are legally separated may not marry a new spouse without breaking bigamy laws.
+A court approved separation doesn't end a marriage.
+Though rights and obligations of each side are clarified under the separation order, the marriage still legally exists.
+For this reason, people who separate legally may not marry a new spouse without breaking bigamy laws.

-Legal separations also allow couples to more easily return to life together should they decide to reconcile.
-Unlike a divorced couple, if a legally separated couple wishes to reconcile, they do not need to get married again.
-They simply need to submit a request to resume the marriage to the court.
+An advantage is that couples can easily return to life together should they decide to reconcile.
+Unlike a divorced couple, a couple who have formalized their separation and wants to get back together, doesn't need to get married again.
+Rather, they simply need to submit a request to resume the marriage to the court.
 On the other hand, should a couple decide to permanently end the marriage, a legal separation order greatly simplifies the divorce process.

 Questions About Legal Separation?
 Contact an Attorney

-Making the decision to end your marriage is not easy, but sometimes it's the best option.
-Whether the situation calls for trial separation, legal separation, or divorce, a skilled family law attorney who can help clarify options and prevent uncertainty.
+Making the decision to end your marriage isn't easy, but sometimes it's the best option.
+Whether the situation calls for trial separation, legal separation, or divorce, discussing these issues with a skilled family law attorney can help clarify options and prevent uncertainty.